dawn-infra-labs/dawn-secure-transport/modules/README.md

 Implements the unified abstraction layer for all censorship‑resistant transport protocols.
 Defines handshake flows, encryption boundaries, behavioral simulation, and protocol‑agnostic interfaces.

-This module enables the system to support multiple transports—xHTTP, XTLS, Hysteria2, VLESS, Reality, and Trojan—under a single coherent design.
+This module enables the system to support multiple transports—REALITY, uTLS, XTLS‑Vision, XHTTP, VLESS, and TUIC v5—under a single coherent design.

 It ensures: